methylDragon/rmf_fleet_adapter_python/rmf_mock_adapter_python/README.md

 The `rmf_mock_adapter` package is simply that.

-A mock adapter with interfaces to `rmf_core`, but with no effect on the ROS2 graph.
+A mock adapter with interfaces to `rmf_core`, but with **no effect on the ROS2 graph**.
 That means, no ROS2 publishing or subscribing, allowing for quick and easy prototyping of Python implemented fleet adapters as they interact with `rmf_core`.

-If you want to, you can skip using this package and go directly into `rmf_fleet_adapter_python` to play around with the ROS2 side as well in addition to `rmf_core`.
+If you want to, **you can skip using this package** and go directly into `rmf_fleet_adapter_python` to play around with the ROS2 side as well, in addition to `rmf_core`.